Meltwater transport and mixing layer growth near the ice--ocean interface

-Here, we build on these investigations to revisit the turbulence generated by a block of freshwater ice immersed in initially quiescent, warm, salty ocean water. \so In \citet{xue2024flow} and \citet{guo2025effects}, the physics of the melting interface is treated in considerable detail, making nonlinear effects away from the interface difficult to isolate.
-Our setting explores the opposite limit: a simplified modeling of the interface, allowing nonlinear effects away from it to be more clearly assessed. \os Our study focuses on the early-time growth of mixing layers (\emph{i.e.}, while unaffected by the bottom boundary) and their connection to the melt rate at the ice–ocean interface.
-We use high-resolution numerical simulations \so of the Boussinesq system under a linearised equation of state, \os inside a vertically bounded and horizontally periodic two-dimensional domain\so---supplemented by a slowly melting condition at the top boundary. \os We investigate how the Lewis number (the ratio of thermal to saline diffusivity) and the density ratio impact the dynamics.
-In our configuration, a convective mixing layer develops regardless of the parameters, which grows super-diffusively and self-similarly in time.
+Here, we revisit the turbulence generated by a block of freshwater ice immersed in initially quiescent, warm, salty ocean water. \so In \citet{xue2024flow} and \citet{guo2025effects}, the physics of the melting interface is treated in considerable detail, making nonlinear effects away from the interface difficult to isolate.
+Our setting explores the opposite limit: a simplified modeling of the interface, allowing nonlinear effects away from it to be more clearly assessed. \os Our study focuses on the early-time growth of the mixing layer (\emph{i.e.}, while unaffected by the bottom boundary) and its connection to the melt rate at the ice\textendash ocean interface.
+We use high-resolution numerical simulations \so of the Boussinesq system under a linearised equation of state, \os inside a vertically bounded and horizontally periodic two-dimensional domain\so---supplemented by a slowly melting condition at the top boundary. \os We investigate how the Lewis number (the ratio of thermal to saline diffusivity) and the density ratio impact the dynamics. \so

+In our configuration, a convective mixing layer develops, which grows super-diffusively $\propto t^{1.33}$ and self-similarly in time.
 The growth rate is largely universal, as it does not depend \sii on double diffusive effects, which are absent in the bulk, nor on the melt rate at the top boundary. \os \so Over sufficiently saline environments, we recover the formation of a meltwater boundary layer, which produces a diffusive regime of melting.
 The interfacial layer does not suppress the turbulence inside the convective mixing layer, nor does it significantly modify its statistics.
-However, it regulates the amount of meltwater poured into the bulk, with ratio between the convective and diffusive contributions to the solutal fluxes decreases at a rate $\propto (LeR_\rho)^{-1}$, depending both on the Lewis and the density ratio.
+However, it regulates the amount of meltwater poured into the bulk: we find that the ratio between the convective and diffusive contributions to the solutal fluxes decreases at a rate $\propto (LeR_\rho)^{-1}$, depending both on the Lewis and the density ratio.
 Because of its relative simplicity, our setting allows for some theoretical understanding of the meltwater transport, from the diffusive to the convective stages. \os